The Ultimate Australian Gap Year

 You'll be spending six nights in a city hostel in the heart of Cairns in shared dorm-style rooms.
 The hostel is air-conditioned, clean, and safe.
 You'll have access to shared common areas, including a kitchen, and will have access to the Wi-fi network.

-Most meals aren't included on this trip, other than a barbecue lunch during your white water rafting experience, a picnic lunch during your kayaking tour of Fitzroy Island, and a buffet-style lunch during your Great Barrier Reef snorkelling trip.
+Most meals aren't included on this trip, other than a barbecue lunch during your white water rafting experience, a lunch during your Atherton Tablelands tour, and a buffet-style lunch during your Great Barrier Reef snorkelling trip.
 Cairns is a great city to eat out in, but if you’d rather make your own food, you can buy ingredients locally and use the kitchen at the hostel to cook in.

 Scuba Diving Course - Optional